e-lab/GameMatch/doom/README.md

 `th learning-torch7-cnn.lua` to train a neural network from scratch, and test it

-`th learning-torch7-cnn.lua --skipLearning` to only test a pre-trained neural network
+`th learning-torch7-cnn.lua --skipLearning --load results/model.net` to only test a pre-trained neural network file

 ## RNN on Doom: